5.2.4 Image Processing Acceleration

 [INFO] [rotate_example-1]: process has finished cleanly [pid 3096]

-According to the log, the test program has completed the rotation of a local image with a resolution of 1920x1080.
-The interface was called twice, and the time taken for each rotation is as follows.
+According to the log, the test program successfully rotated a local image with resolution 1920x1080.
+The interface was called twice, with the following execution times:

 sudo bash -c 'echo performance > /sys/devices/system/cpu/cpufreq/policy0/scaling_governor'